-The following important step (from month 18 to 30) will be the implementation of bi-manual manipulation skills.
+At month 42 we expect to have completed the implementation of a first instance of the "learning by imitation" mechanisms.
+The following important step (from month 18 to 42) will be the implementation of bi-manual manipulation skills, once the iCub is generally available for research.
 Examples are the exploitation of non-trivial affordances that require e.g. grasping and holding the object with one hand while simultaneously manipulating it with the other hand.
 Another plausible scenario includes a wider range of object-related activities that require synchronized control of two arms such as opening a slit and inserting an object in it, handling large objects that cannot possibly be grasped appropriately with one hand only, manipulating soft materials such as textiles, etc.